-Estimates are subject to sampling error and confidence intervals are provided to help you interpret the estimates (see Accuracy of IPS estimates for more information).
-Further guidance is available about the quality of overseas travel and tourism estimates.
+Estimates are subject to sampling error, and confidence intervals are provided to help you interpret the estimates (see Accuracy of IPS estimates in Section 7 for more information).
+Further guidance is available about the quality of overseas travel and tourism estimates in the International passenger survey QMI report.

-3. What are the main trends in visits and spending?
+3. Overall trends in visits and spending

-UK residents consistently make more visits abroad than foreign residents make to the UK.
-The total amount spent by UK residents during visits abroad is also higher than the total spent by foreign residents visiting the UK.
+UK residents consistently make more visits abroad than foreign residents make to the UK (Figure 1).
+The total amount spent by UK residents during visits abroad is also higher than the total spent by foreign residents visiting the UK (Figure 2).
 The numbers of visits and the amounts spent vary through the year, with more in the summer.
-This is the case both for UK residents and overseas residents.
-However, UK residents show a much sharper peak both in visits and spend during the month of August, which is traditionally the only complete month of the UK school summer holidays.
+This is the case both for UK residents and foreign residents.
+However, UK residents show a much sharper peak both in visits and expenditure during August, which is traditionally the only complete month of the UK school summer holidays.